From career breakthroughs to professional milestones, explore how Leonardo DiCaprio made an impact.

 In 1998, Leonardo DiCaprio established the Leonardo DiCaprio Foundation, a non-profit organization devoted to promoting environmental awareness.

-In 2000, Leonardo DiCaprio chaired the national Earth Day celebration where he interviewed Bill Clinton about plans to deal with global warming and the environment.
+In 2000, Leonardo DiCaprio chaired the national Earth Day celebration, where he interviewed Bill Clinton about plans to address global warming and the environment.

-In 2000, Leonardo DiCaprio stated he had no connection with his "Titanic" fame, not expecting to reach that level of popularity again, nor intending to try.
+In 2000, Leonardo DiCaprio reflected on the "Titanic" phenomenon and his global popularity at the time.
+He stated he did not expect to reach that level of popularity again, nor would he try to achieve it.

-In 2010, Leonardo DiCaprio starred in Shutter Island, which was based on the 2003 novel of the same name by Dennis Lehane.
+In 2010, Leonardo starred in the film Shutter Island, which was based on the 2003 novel of the same name by Dennis Lehane.

 In 2004, Leonardo DiCaprio continued to gain acclaim for his performance in the biopic The Aviator.

-In 2006, Leonardo DiCaprio starred in The Departed and Blood Diamond, both of which were critically and commercially successful.
+In 2006, Leonardo DiCaprio starred in The Departed and Blood Diamond, both of which were critically and commercially successful films.

 In 2007, Leonardo DiCaprio presented at the American leg of Live Earth.